grafana/grafana/docs/sources/administration/configuration.md

 ### enabled

-Set to `false` to disable Grafana 8 alerts.
-Default is `true`.
+Set to `true` to enable Grafana 8 alerts.
+Default is `false`.

 ### disabled_orgs

 Specify the ID of the organization where you want to disable Grafana 8 alerting.
 For multiple organizations, specify the IDs separated by commas.

 ### admin_config_poll_interval_seconds